-Dr. Joerg Forbrig is Senior Program Officer for Central and Eastern Europe, and Director of the Fund for Belarus Democracy.
-Based out of the German Marshall Fund's office in Berlin, he leads GMF's efforts to assist civil society in Belarus, while his analytical and policy work focuses on Europe's East broadly, including the new member countries of the European Union, and the EU's Eastern neighborhood.
-Prior to joining GMF in 2002, Dr. Forbrig worked as a Robert Bosch Foundation Fellow at the Center for International Relations in Warsaw, Poland.
+Dr. Joerg Forbrig is a transatlantic fellow for Central and Eastern Europe, and director of the Fund for Belarus Democracy.
+Based in GMF's office in Berlin, he leads the organization's efforts to assist civil society in Belarus, while his analytical and policy work focuses on Europe's East broadly, including the new member countries of the European Union, and the EU's Eastern neighborhood.
+Prior to joining GMF in 2002, Forbrig worked as a Robert Bosch Foundation fellow at the Center for International Relations in Warsaw, Poland.
 He has been published widely on democracy, civil society, and Central and Eastern European affairs, including the books Reclaiming Democracy (2007), Prospects for Democracy in Belarus (2006), and Revisiting Youth Political Participation (2005).
-He is also a regular contributor to major international media, including recent op-eds in the New York Times, Financial Times, Neue Züricher Zeitung, and Süddeutsche Zeitung.
+He is also a regular contributor to major international media, including op-eds in The New York Times, Financial Times, CNN, EU Observer, Neue Züricher Zeitung, and Süddeutsche Zeitung.

 Click here for all of this author's GMF blog posts